Nagasaki45/digital-privacy-soundscape/report/report.md

 _WaveNet_, the algorithm they developed, shows promising results for musical applications[^wavenet-blog].
 Compared to _WaveNet_, existing algorithms for generative music composition always output score notation [@Papadopoulos2016] or other high level representation of music or sound synthesis [@Cope1991; @Birchfield2003].

-One important aspect in the work of Van Den Oord et al. is the idea of global conditioning.
-They trained their model with audio excerpts of English sentences made by several speakers.
-The model thereby learned the general characteristics of the English language, as well as the special characteristics of each speaker.
-Later, the raw audio generation process could be controlled to mimic each speaker by conditioning the model to use its understanding of the specific speaker characteristics.
-The concept of local conditioning and its applications, as presented in this study, will not be addressed in the current work.

 In 2015, Mordvintsev, Olah, and Tyka published a blog post entitled "Inceptionism: Going deeper into Neural Networks"[^deepdream-blog].
 This blog post shows how they modified deep learning algorithms for image classification to create new images.
 In the public media, the project received the name _DeepDream_, after the idea that the images present the dreams of deep learning algorithms (see example in the left panel of figure \ref{deepdream-and-style-transfer}).